justaman045/Finance-Control/README.md

 # money_control

-A Cross Platform App to control and track you money and expenses.
+A Cross Platform App to control and track your money and expenses.

 ## Getting Started